Frequently Asked Questions

 At the time of booking we will collect 50%.
 The remainder will be collected 60 days before your arrival.

 No. However we do place a hold on your card for a damage deposit of $10 per person per night.
-We expect each user to clean up and leave the hut the way they found it.
-This includes sweeping out and cleaning surfaces in your hut (using provided disinfectant spray), cleaning bathroom, hanging your sleeping bag back on the rack, putting soiled sheet and towel in laundry bin (in shower room), cleaning kitchen and shower unit, wiping down shower surface, washing all dishes and putting them away.
+We expect each guest to clean up and leave the hut the way they found it.
+This includes sweeping out and cleaning surfaces in your hut (using provided disinfectant spray), cleaning bathroom, hanging your sleeping bag back on the rack, putting soiled towel in laundry bin (in shower room), cleaning kitchen and shower unit, wiping down shower surface, washing all dishes and putting them away.
 Once you check out on the last day and we make sure the huts are clean, there is not damage and nothing is missing, then we will release the hold.

 Yes.
 We have an enclosed foot pump shower at all the huts.
 The cool water is quite refreshing after a full day’s ride.
 Hot water does not come out by default from our showers or faucets.
 There is a solar water shower at each hut.